Dalla Lana School of Public Health: Modern history

 By the 1960s, Connaught Laboratories had split from the School of Hygiene.
 U of T sold Connaught Laboratories in 1972, and it eventually became known as Sanofi Pasteur Canada.

 The rest of the School of Hygiene was dissolved on June 30, 1975.
 A new Division of Community Health was established within the Faculty of Medicine, and included three departments: Health Administration, Epidemiology and Biometrics, and Preventive Medicine.
 Dr. John Hastings oversaw the transformation and was Associate Dean until 1992.

-In 1997-8, a Department of Public Health Sciences was created, connecting the Departments of Behavioural Sciences, Preventive Medicine and Biostatistics, the Graduate Department of Community Health, and the Centre for Health Promotion, a process led by Dr. Harvey Skinner.
+In 1997–8, a Department of Public Health Sciences was created, connecting the Departments of Behavioural Sciences, Preventive Medicine and Biostatistics, the Graduate Department of Community Health, and the Centre for Health Promotion, a process led by Dr. Harvey Skinner.

 In 2008, the department became the Dalla Lana School of Public Health, named for the family of developer Paul Dalla Lana.
 The Dalla Lanas had given $20 million.
 As of 2018 the school is located at 155 College Street.

 In 2014, the School grew by absorbing the Institute for Health Policy, Management & Evaluation.

+Academics and reputation

+In U.S. News & World Report's 2026–2027 ranking of Best Global Universities for Social Sciences and Public Health, the University of Toronto placed first in Canada and fifth in the world, tied with Johns Hopkins University and Peking University.
+The University of Toronto was ranked sixth in the world for public health in the 2026 Academic Ranking of World Universities.